hauptem/F5-SSL-Orchestrator-Tools/TLS-Recon/README.md

 ## Overview

-SSL Orchestrator (SSLO) does not natively identify TLS traffic on arbitrary ports.
-When deploying SSLO with an all-port TCP interception topology, organizations need visibility into which ports are carrying TLS traffic that may be candidates for decryption and inspection.
+SSL Orchestrator (SSLO) does not natively identify TLS traffic on arbitrary ports without enabling SSLO logging which can be extremely verbose.
+When deploying SSLO with an all-port TCP interception topology, organizations need easy visibility into which ports are carrying TLS traffic that may be candidates for decryption and inspection without excessively flooding operational logs.

-TLS Recon is an iRule that attaches to an SSLO TCP intercept virtual server and logs destination ports where valid TLS ClientHello messages are detected in the TCP payload.
+TLS Recon is an iRule that attaches to an SSLO TCP intercept virtual server and periodically logs destination ports where valid TLS ClientHello messages are detected in the TCP payload using a timed buffer system.

 ## Requirements